Page updated 20/9/2018

 Available from Amazon.com on DVD – very scarce!

-A comedy about two English crooks who escape from jail, come to Ireland, and then try to rob a group of farmers there.
+A comedy about two English crooks who escape from jail, travel to Ireland and then try to rob a group of farmers.
 When their activities are discovered and they are caught, they are thrown into the canal.

 Stephen Rea, Alfred Molina, Rosana Pastor, Maria Doyle Kennedy, Brendan Gleeson.